SparkPost/support-docs/support/user-guide/subaccounts.md

 **What to Provide Subaccount Users**

 All that you need to give your customer/subaccount user(s) is the subaccount API key - they will use it for all operations afforded via the default API key created upon subaccount creation.

+You may optionally choose to create a Subaccount Reporting User login if you would like them to be able to access the SparkPost UI directly.

 ### Master Account: Reporting by Subaccount